serverlesspub/serverless-chatbots-workshop/preparation/DialogFlow-setup.md

 To setup Dialogflow you'll need to do following:

-1. Create Dialogflow account.
+1. Create Dialogflow account
-2. Create an agent.
+2. Create an agent
-3. Get an API key.
+3. Get an API key
+4. Enabke Small Talk

 Each of the steps is described in details below.
 In case you have everything set up, scroll to the bottom of this page and click on the Next button.